Efik literature: Modern Era (2000-till date)

 Since the beginning of the 21st century, the Efik language has faced several challenges which has led to its sharp decline as the leading language of the Cross River.
 A sense of patriotism to personal ethnic groups in the Cross River has gradually been growing.
 The Efik language has also had stiff competition with the English language which is slowly eroding the mother tongue of several Nigerian communities.
 Regardless of these difficulties, there have been a number of writers who have strived to ensure that Efik literature continues to expand.
 Among these writers include Engr.
 Ekpe Esien Ita, Chief Nkebem Nkebem, Philip Akoda.

+Effiong Ukpong Aye

+E. U. Aye was a renowned Efik historian who authored various historical works, such as “Old Calabar through the Centuries”, “Efik People”, and “A Learner’s Dictionary of the Efik Language”.
+His dictionary has been used in several institutions across the world and has contributed greatly to the study of Efik Language and Culture.
+He died in 2013.

+Ekpe E. Ita

+Engr Ekpe Esien Ita, an elder statesman was born in 1949 and attended the Hope Waddell Training Institution, Calabar.
+He has authored several books centred around History and the Efik Language, including “Cross River State @ 50 (1967-2017): the people and events that shaped it” and a series of books titled “Efik Proverbs”, which comprise 100 Efik proverbs and their respective interpretations.

+Nkebem Nkebem

-Chief Aye was also instrumental in publishing a manuscript which sought to give more clarity to the present Efik orthography.
-Engr Ekpe Esien Ita, an elder statesman also published a series of books focusing on Efik Proverbs.
-In 2014, Chief Nkebem Nkebem of Eniong Abatim in Odukpani also published, Mbuk Nditọ Esịt Edịk which focuses on folktales from Eniong Abatim.
+Chief Nkebem Nkebem Ebong is another notable Efik literary author who has made significant contributions to the advancement of modern Efik literature.
+Born in 1969, he grew up in Eniong Abatim, the home of E.N.
+Amaku.
+In 2014, Chief Nkebem Nkebem of Eniong Abatim in Odukpani published, Mbuk Nditọ Esịt Edịk which focuses on folktales from Eniong Abatim.
 Among other books published by Chief Nkebem include Edidemanwan, an Efik documentary; Efioekpo, a collection of essays on efik customs, traditions and history; Ebuk idiọk; Atakpa Ikọt Effiom and several others.
-In 2017, Mr Philip Akoda released the first Efik language learning Application on the Google play store.
-He wrote Learn Efik 1 & 2 in 2021 which is used in several schools across Calabar.
-In 2022, Akoda developed the first Efik dictionary app in April.
-Akoda later published a pocket size Efik dictionary titled, A 21st Century Efik Pocket Dictionary in September 2022.